jantman/biweeklybudget/docs/source/development.rst

 The acceptance tests connect to a local MySQL database using a connection string specified by the ``DB_CONNSTRING`` environment variable, or defaulting to a DB name and user/password that can be seen in ``conftest.py``.
 Once connected, the tests will drop all tables in the test DB, re-create all models/tables, and then load sample data.
 After the DB is initialized, tests will run the local Flask app on a random port, and run Selenium backed by PhantomJS.

 If you want to run the acceptance tests without dumping and refreshing the test database, export the ``NO_REFRESH_DB`` environment variable.
+Setting the ``NO_CLASS_REFRESH_DB`` environment variable will prevent refreshing the DB after classes that manipulate data;
+this will cause subsequent tests to fail but can be useful for debugging.

 Alembic DB Migrations
 ---------------------